 Senate Republicans offer nearly $1T infrastructure counterproposal

-The $928 billion GOP plan is closer to the White House's last offer of a $1.7 trillion package.
+But the GOP plan includes just $257 billion in new spending, much less than the White House's last offer of a $1.7 trillion package.

 More in www.nbcnews.com